 - Embedding patient review of papers alongside our standard peer review processes.
 To do this we have established a database of patients, patients advocates, and carers to comment on papers.
 We welcome readers help to build this further by extending this invitation to patients.

-- Appointing patients and patient advocates to our editorial board and patient editors Leah Hardy and Michael Mittelman to bring the patients' perspective to discussions conducted by internal decision making committees.
+- Appointing patients and patient advocates to our editorial board and patient editor Leah Hardy to bring the patients' perspective to discussions conducted by internal decision making committees.

 - Inviting blogs from patients and publishing a patient led series called What your patient is thinking.